Is the FDN Program Worth It For Aspiring Health Practitioners?

 Hours of Continual Support Over Several Months

-Now, I’m not bashing the conventional medical model, or the potentially life saving drugs and procedures that they offer.
-If I were to break my arm, or to have a heart attack, I would like to be driven to the emergency room, not the herbalist.
 But it should also be noted that in many ways, the traditional medical model is just not set up to understand the underlying conditions that contribute to chronic health complaints.
 In the ancient system of Chinese medicine, doctors actually weren’t paid if the patient had to return for a visit.
 Can you imagine walking into a doctor’s office today and asking: What do I have to do to not visit your office anymore?

 Perhaps it’s human nature, but most people wouldn’t think to go to the doctor until they start experiencing symptoms.
 Naturally, the doctor issues out some prescription drugs for the patient’s symptoms.
 In some cases, the doctor may be fully aware of diet and lifestyle interventions that may help your condition, but there is simple no time (or incentive) for that level of care within the confines of the pharmaceutical-insurance mill.
-And while drugs may provide some level of necessary relief, malfunction continues to persists beneath the surface.
-The patient proceeds to carry on with life, increasing dosages proportionally with the severity of their symptoms.
+And while drugs may provide some level of necessary symptom relief,

 At this point, we find ourselves stuck in a negative feedback loop.
 By the time we visit the doctor a fourth or fifth time, dysfunction is so rampant that our symptoms have developed into a full-blown chronic condition, whether it be fibromyalgia, Hashimoto’s or Type II Diabetes.
 Symptoms continue being suppressed while the root cause(s) of malfunction lie hidden from view: